samgoldman97/mist/README.md

 ## Install & setup <a name="setup"></a>

-After git cloning the repository, the enviornment and package can be installed:
+After git cloning the repository, the enviornment and package can be installed.
+Please note that the enviornment downloaded attempts to utilize cuda11.1.
+Please comment this line out in enviornment.yml if you do not plan to use gpu support prior to the commands below.
+We strongly recommend replacing conda with [mamba](https://mamba.readthedocs.io/en/latest/installation.html) for fast install (i.e., `mamba env creaete -f environment.yml`).

 ```
-conda env create -f enviornment.yml
+conda env create -f environment.yml
+conda activate ms-gen
 pip install -r requirements.txt
-python setup.py install
+python setup.py develop
-conda activate ms-gen
 ```

-Please note that the enviornment downloaded attempts to utilize cuda11.1.
-Please comment this out if it causes errors.
+This environment was tested on Ubuntu 20.04.1.
+It takes roughly 10 minutes to install using Mamba.

 ### SIRIUS <a name="sirius"></a>